glymphie/glymphie/README.md

 Hacker gone coding, everything I do, is to make it better ❤️

-Visit [my website](https://glymphie.xyz/) to learn more about me, read me blog posts, or browse my notes about a lot of the things I use 🤙
+Visit [my website](https://glymphie.xyz/) to learn more about me, read my blog posts, watch videos about things I'm researching, or browse my notes about a lot of the things I use 🤙

+Note: Website is currently under construction.
+Sorry.. ¯\_(ツ)_/¯

 ## 🔧 Things I Programming in